 Meanwhile the London County Council had begun to construct their Estate in Langley, and in November, 1953 the Bishop was notified that the Church Site at the intersection of Trelawney Avenue and the Green Drive had been allocated to us for the building of Church, presbytery and hall.

 On Sunday, November l6th, 1953 Fr.
 Crawfurd announced at Mass that the Bishop had authorised us to begin at once to collect for the new Church and had approved his suggestion that it be named the Church of the Holy Family.
 So the following Sunday the Langley Catholic Development Fund was inaugurated with a second collection at Mass.
-At the time of writing more than £5,700 has been raised.

 The first Mass in Langley was offered on August 29th in the temporary Presbytery Chapel and the Blessed Sacrament began to be reserved there, with daily Mass during the week.
 On September l8th His Lordship drew up the boundaries of the future Langley Parish, extending from the county boundary with Middlesex to just beyond St. Bernard’s.